one23four56/gchat-webhook-controller-v2/README.md

 Once you got the file open, press `Ctrl+A` to select all, and then `Ctrl+C` to copy.

 Now, open the browser you use and make a bookmark.
 You can make it on any page.
 Change the name to something like 'Webhook'.
 Click the button that allows you to change the URL.
-When you are editing the URL, type `javascript:` and then press `Ctrl+V` to paste what you copied.
+When you are editing the URL, delete everything that was already there, and then type `javascript:` and then press `Ctrl+V` to paste what you copied.

 Finish creating the bookmark.
 Then, click it when you are on any site.
-A popup should appear that lets you sent Webhook messages.
+A popup should appear that lets you send Webhook messages.

 ## Setup for Windows